Why Do Dogs Eat Dirt? (Some Humans Do It, Too!)

-When my dogs started eating dirt in the backyard last summer, I wondered why they suddenly craved clay?
-Was it harmful to them?
+When my dogs started eating dirt in the backyard last summer, I wondered why they suddenly craved clay.
+Wasn't it harmful to them?
 Was it a symptom of a nutritional deficiency or parasites?
-My research on the subject turned up some surprising theories on dirt eating or geophagia, the clinical term for clay eating.
+My research on the subject turned up some surprising theories on geophagia, which is the clinical term for eating clay.
 (Scroll down for videos of humans and dogs engaged in serious serious geophagia).

 Kaolin, a white clay found here in Georgia, has the ability to stop diarrhea and stomach upset.
 It is so effective that it has been used in manufacture of Kaopectate, Rolaids, Maalox and Mylanta.
 The anti-nausea properties of clay have been cited as a possible reason pregnant women tend to begin or increase their soil consumption.
 Some researchers theorize that clay soothes the digestive tract and counteracts morning sickness, hence the expectant mothers’ clay diets.
 But other researchers have begun looking at the origins of morning sickness as key piece of the puzzle of clay cravings.

 Clay has the additional, extraordinary ability to bind itself to toxins and help eliminate them from the system unabsorbed.
 Clay has long been used in health spas and mud baths for external detoxification, and early Greek and Eastern medical practitioners used it internally to detoxify patients.
 In fact, clay is still in use as a condiment on bitter, slightly toxic potatoes in South America and New Mexico.
 The toasted clay is sprinkled onto the potato dish where it will bind to the toxins in the potato, allowing the potato dish to become nutritious and nontoxic.